thm-projects/arsnova-vagrant/README.md

 	$ vagrant up production

-All commands remain the same, e.g. use `./start.sh` on the machine.
+All commands remain the same, e.g., use `./start.sh` on the machine.
 But make sure you append the word `production` to all vagrant commands.

 *Note:* In contrast to the development machine all changes have to be manually redeployed to Tomcat in the production environment.
 To do this, run `mvn tomcat7:deploy` in the `arsnova-war` directory.